rchoukri/Jetson-nano-configuration/README.md

 ## Configuration of OpenCVpencv version to use Jompy_lib_aruco_poseMarzo_ubuntu/windows.py

-The Jetson nano uses a pre-installed version of OpenCV (4.1), this versiobuiltilded with the pre-installed version of python(3.6), this version of Opencv is not compatible with our library.
+The Jetson nano uses a pre-installed version of OpenCV (4.1), this version is built with the pre-installed version of python(3.6), this version of Opencv is not compatible with our library.

 Also, we can't create a virtual environment and install the version we want, because, on the jetson nano (Linux in general), the camera requires an object called Gstreamer to be launched, this object can not be installed with the pip or pip3 tool in a virtual environment, so we can only use the pre-installed version of python/Opencv on Linux if we want to use a camera.

 The solution is to overwrite the pre-installed version of OpenCV (which is not compatible), and build the new version at first, then install GStreamer for this new version.

-This solution works only with the pre-installed version of python (python3.6).
+This solution works only with the pre-installed version of python.
+(In our case Python3.6)

 This installation takes between 4h and 5h, the different steps are in the link above: